Vietnam Process Service

 Article 5(2) Service

 The competent authority or bailiff office performs this type of service.
-The addressee may refuse to accept it in any case.aw 1334 / 1983 implemented the Hague Service Convention in Greece.
-The service of judicial and extrajudicial documents is executed by virtue of an order of the competent Public Prosecutor namely the Prosecutor of the district where the person being served is resident.
+The addressee may refuse to accept it in any case.aw, 1334 / 1983 implemented the Hague Service Convention in Greece.
+The service of judicial and extrajudicial documents is executed by order of the competent Public Prosecutor, namely the district's Prosecutor, where the person being served is a resident.
 According to the Civil Procedure Code, articles 122 and subsequent, the service of documents is performed by a process server.

 The full translation is required for any document to be served under Article 5(1)(a)(b).
 The competent authority or bailiff office serves the translation to the addressee together with the original.